GaspardFremy/noobtionary/README.md

 **How to launch it**

-- create a db using the noobtionary>mysql>noobtionary.sql file
+- Duplicate localy the db using the mysql>noobtionary.sql dump file
 - if Windows user, edit dbConnect() function in model.php ('root' -> ''), same with controller>fetchData.php
 - You have to be logged to try it.
 You can use this log -> email : 1, password : 1 (email are not secured yet)